Social Icons

 Directed by René Clair

-I saw the 2015 BBC TV series adaptation first before seeing this and even though both kind of remixed the ending, the remix in this here 1945 version kind of messed up the book ending for me.
-The book’s ending is very masterly crafted to portray the killer as a sick man, whose aim to punish everyone who escaped the law was successful.
-Here in this movie, he was also sick man whose aim to punish everyone who escaped the law was unsuccessful.
+I saw the 2015 BBC TV series adaptation first before watching this, and even though both versions kind of remixed the ending, the remix in this 1945 version really messed up the book’s ending for me.
+The book’s conclusion is masterfully crafted to portray the killer as a sick man whose aim—to punish everyone who escaped the law—was successful.
+In this movie, however, he’s still a sick man, but his aim to punish everyone was unsuccessful.

-Based on one of the most (if not the most) successful mystery thrillers written by Agatha Christie, And Then There Were None in 1939.
-The movie’s plot is framed on a counting nursery rhyme Ten Little Indians (Christie actually released the book as Ten Little Niggers).
+The story is based on one of the most (if not the most) successful mystery thrillers written by Agatha Christie: And Then There Were None (1939).
+The plot is framed around the nursery rhyme Ten Little Indians (though Christie originally released the book as Ten Little Niggers).

-The movie for me fails to tick off all the boxes of a masterpiece, the pacing at times lost me as there were moments of boredom in between.
-The acting was top notch, but in such a tense situation with your lives on the line, the romantic tension seemed forced.
-The cinematography was not one of the best I have seen, but it was cool enough to take this movie from start to finish.
+For me, the movie fails to tick all the boxes of a masterpiece.
+The pacing lost me at times, with moments of boredom in between.
+The acting was top-notch, but in such a tense life-or-death situation, the romantic tension between characters felt forced.
+The cinematography wasn’t the best I’ve seen, but it was good enough to carry the movie from start to finish.

 Palmer (2021)